gsferreira/gsferreira.github.com/src/workshops/test-driven-development-csharp.md

 # _"Test-Driven Development changed the way I write code."_

-That's a quote you recognize if you have been around Test-Driven Development (TDD) practitioners.
+Have you been around Test-Driven Development (TDD) practitioners?
+So, you have heard this before.

 They like to brag about TDD benefits such as: